jackshiels/bananai/README.md

 # Findings and conclusion
 ## Reflections and future work
 Several key findings were drawn from this small study into AI:
-* Achieving a 90% level of validation and test accuracy was possible with as little as 200 images in a two category transfer learning model.
-However, 1,200 images were insufficient for a three category model with >90% accuracy.
+* Achieving a 90% level of validation and test accuracy was possible with as little as 200 images in a two category transfer model.
+However, 1,200 images were insufficient for a three-category model with >90% accuracy.
-* This two category model was deployable on an Arduino device despite RAM limitations.
+* This two-category model was deployable on an Arduino device despite RAM limitations.
-* Accurate three category models appear challenging to achieve with a deep learning approach, most likely due to the subtle differences between banana ripeness stages.
+* Accurate three-category models appear challenging to achieve with a deep learning approach, most likely due to the subtle differences between banana ripeness stages.
 Other approaches, such as ANNs, seem more effective at discrete ripeness categorisation (Mazen & Nashat, 2018).
 * Increasing images tended to increase accuracy, but with diminishing returns.
-Time constraints meant that it was not possible to gather more than the ~ 1,200 obtained during this study, and a more accurate three category model would take a lot longer to develop.
+Time constraints meant that it was not possible to gather more than the ~ 1,200 obtained during this study, and a more accurate three-category model would take a lot longer to develop.
-* Both data augmentation and final layer neurons are able to increase the accuracy of smaller data sets, but harm accuracy as the number of images increases.
+* Both data augmentation and final layer neurons can increase the accuracy of smaller data sets, but harm accuracy as the number of images increases.

 Future work could expand on this project by:
 * Attempting to build a very large banana image set to allow the classification of more categories.